tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Periapt of Faith

 _Recharge 16+:_ Only clerics may use this item.
 This small pebble on a simple silver chain holds an inextinguishable spark of faith, and meditating on it can renew the spirits of those who are broken and exhausted.
-If you have no daily spells and no domain invocations remaining at the start of a battle, you may use this item to immediately regain one daily spell.
+If you have no full recovery spells and no domain invocations remaining at the start of a battle, you may use this item to immediately regain one full recovery spell.

 _Champion:_ You can instead choose to regain one domain invocation; epic: recharge 11+.